cachiusa/aospwiki/docs/architecture/security/frp.md

 When secret key is wiped from `/data` but not the PDB (meaning there may have been an untrusted reset), FRP is in "activated" state, therefore:
 - Writing data on the PDB is blocked by PDB service
 - Setting a screen lock is blocked
-- Package installer (com.android.packageinstaller) prevents installing new apps
+- Package installer (com.android.packageinstaller) blocks installing new apps
-- The user must provide a key that matches the secrets on the PDB (by signing in with the owner's Google account)

 Additionally, the PDB partition layout has been updated as follows:
 ::: details